nautobot/nautobot/nautobot/docs/models/extras/webhook.md

 Note that `webhook_receiver` does not actually _do_ anything with the information received: It merely prints the request headers and body for inspection.

 Now, when the Nautobot webhook is triggered and processed, you should see its headers and content appear in the terminal where the webhook receiver is listening.
-If you don't, check that the `rqworker` process is running and that webhook events are being placed into the queue (visible under the Nautobot admin UI).
+If you don't, check that the `celery worker` process is running.